shyamkarla/guide-intro-to-angular/modified/08-controllers.md

 ## Controllers

-Controllers are the middleman between the Model and the View, they _drive_ the Model and View changes only, they do not hold application state or Model states.
-Remember this and your architecture will be solid.
+Controllers are the middleman between the Model and the View, they _drive_ the Model and View changes.
+Imagine that the controller is given some html from the route and a javascript object from dependency injection; with these two things it will tell the view(html) what it can do by giving it scope variables and maybe a few little functions.
+And that's the start of your controller function.

-Angular documentation examples show Model data being declared in the Controller, this is okay for examples, but the Controller then becomes the Model as well - which is very bad for many reasons:

-* All the pieces start to get more coupled together
-* More difficult to share business logic
-* Makes things difficult to test

 Let's look at what a Controller looks like.
 A good Controller will have as little logic in it as possible, and should only be used for two things.
 Binding the Model to the View (initializing the View) and adding helper functions to the View.